German spring offensive: Georgette

-The next day, the Germans widened their attack to the north, forcing the defenders of Armentières to withdraw before they were surrounded, and capturing most of the Messines Ridge.
+The next day, the Germans widened their attack to the north, forcing the defenders of Armentières to withdraw before they were surrounded, and capturing most of Messines Ridge.
 By the end of the day, the few British divisions in reserve were hard-pressed to hold a line along the River Lys.

 Without French reinforcements, it was feared that the Germans could advance the remaining 15 mi to the ports within a week.
 The commander of the British Expeditionary Force (BEF), Field Marshal Sir Douglas Haig, issued an "Order of the Day" on 11 April stating, "With our backs to the wall and believing in the justice of our cause, each one of us must fight on to the end."

 However, the German offensive had stalled because of logistical problems and exposed flanks.
 Counterattacks by British, French and Anzac forces slowed and stopped the German advance.
 Ludendorff ended Georgette on 29 April.

 As with Michael, losses were roughly equal, approximately 110,000 men wounded or killed, each.
 Again, the strategic results were disappointing for the Germans.
 Hazebrouck remained in Allied hands and the Germans occupied a vulnerable salient under fire from three sides.
 The British abandoned the comparatively worthless territory they had captured at vast cost the previous year around Ypres, freeing several divisions to face the German attackers.